Sydney Japanese International School: Curriculum and instruction

 Each division of SJIS focuses on one stream of education.
 The international division delivers the New South Wales Curriculum from Kindergarten through to Grade 6.
 The Japanese Division delivers the Japanese Curriculum from Grade 1 to Year 9.
 Japanese division students, as of 2014, do five hours of English each week.
 International division students, as of 2014, do five hours of Japanese instruction each week.

 The students in both divisions combine classrooms in three of their subjects: Music, Physical Education and Visual Arts.

-Bilingual assemblies are held weekly and all students study and play on the one campus allowing for friendships and interaction throughout the day.
+Bilingual assemblies are held weekly and all students study and play on campus throughout the day.
 By mainstreaming the two divisions the students feel very much part of one school.

 Bilingual Education

 At SJIS significant advances in second language teaching and learning are made through an affiliation with the Centre for Language Teaching Research at Macquarie University (Sydney).
 Curriculum development is monitored by some of Australia's top researcher's in second language acquisition.

 All SJIS students from Kindergarten to year 6 have 45-minute language lessons; high school language lessons, 50 minutes per class, are for either Japanese or English.
+Overall, 150 hours of language instruction is given yearly.
+For both Japanese and English language lessons students are divided into two skill groups in year 1, then into three groups in years 2-6 based on skill level: beginner, intermediate, and advanced.

 As of 2005 the school usually placed two or three non-Japanese students in each class.